letsgetrusty/bootcamp/4. Projects/1. CLI/Problem/Stage 2/README.md

 __Prompts__

 Prompts are used when more complicated user input is needed.
-For example, when creating a new epic the user is asked to enter an epic name and description.
+For example, when creating a new epic the user is asked to enter a name and description.

 ## Steps